sgraden/idarb-twitterbot/README.md

 # idarb-twitterbot

-A twitterbot that will accept an IDARB game ID and randomly tweet game "hashbombs"
+Simply tweet your game ID to @idarbhash and it will periodically tweet random IDARB hashbombs to @idarbwire.
+Will last approximately the length of one game before clearing the game ID.

+Uses:
+* Nodejs
+* Expressjs
+* Twitter API